victorbrodsky/order-lab/README.md

 			</VirtualHost>

-	h) Restart the apache server and make sure Apache and PHP are running.
+	i) Restart the apache server and make sure Apache and PHP are running.

-	i) Create the database and the database user.
+	j) Create the database and the database user.
 On the [AMPPS Home page](http://localhost/AMPPS/), open "Add Database".
 Enter the name "ScanOrder" for the database.
 Click "Create".
 Open the "Databases" tab.
 Click "Check Privileges" to the right of the newly created "ScanOrder" database.
 Click "Add user".
 Enter "symfony2" as the "User Name".
 Change the "Host" to "Local".
 Enter "symfony2" (for example) as the password, and confirm the password.
 Ensure the option "Grant all privileges on database "Scanorder"" is checked.
 Check the box for "Global Privileges" "Check All".
 Click "Go" at the bottom of the page to create the database user.

 3. Download [Composer](https://getcomposer.org/download/) and [install](https://getcomposer.org/doc/00-intro.md).
 Run the installer (tested with version 1.4.1).
 When prompted to "Choose the command-line PHP you want to use", browse to the file location "C:\Program Files (x86)\AMPPS\php\php.exe".
 For other options, choose the default configuration.